corneliuswong95/govtech-assessment/README.md

 - The conditional write pattern `ConditionExpression: 'attribute_not_exists(team_name)'` guarantees atomicity without distributed locks

 **2. Pre-processed Staff Collections & Dedicated Team Count Table for Real-Time Performance**
-- Staff data is pre-processed and stored in a dedicated `all_staff` collection, separate from redemption logic and counting concerns
 - A separate **`team_member_count` table is pre-calculated and maintained**, storing cached member counts per team
 - This design eliminates need for expensive COUNT() or table scan operations during redemption - just a single key lookup in team_member_count table
 - Allows instant retrieval of team size during redemption requests - critical for determining voucher/coupon inventory allocation